-While, for the sake of the Deemed-to-Satisfy Provisions, it may be assumed that all Class 3, 5 and 6 buildings will be fully air-conditioned at some time, this may not be the case with some Class 7, 8 and 9b buildings that do not have a conditioned space or are only partially conditioned.
-Buildings that typically are not conditioned could be a carpark, market, foundry or warehouse.
-Those buildings, or parts of buildings, that may be partially conditioned could include a check-out counter in a hardware store, workstations in a factory or aircraft hanger, a laundry or even a church or community hall.
+While, for the sake of the Deemed-to-Satisfy Provisions, it may be assumed that all Class 3 and Class 5 buildings and most Class 6 buildings will be fully air-conditioned at some time during their life, this may not be the case with all Class 6 buildings and some Class 7, 8 and 9b buildings that do not have a conditioned space or are only partially conditioned.
+Buildings that typically are not conditioned could be a carpark, market, large purpose-built hardware store, garden centre or foundry.
+Those buildings, or parts of buildings, that may be partially conditioned could include a check-out counter in a purpose-built hardware store and workstations in a factory or aircraft hanger or even a church.

-A capacity of 15 W/m2 for either heating or cooling has been set as the minimum threshold for the definition of air-conditioning.
-The criterion of 15 W/m2 is between 10% and 20% of the capacity of a typical heating or cooling system providing comfort temperatures to the full area of a building.
-Typically, the cooling needed for a building in climate zone 7 would be of the order of 100 W/m2 to 120 W/m2 and in climate zone 5, the heating would be of the order of 50 W/m2.
-With a heat pump air-conditioner, the input power rates for climate zone 7 for cooling would be 30 W/m2 and for climate zone 5 for heating, 20 W/m2.
+A capacity of 15 W/m 2 (4.3 MJ/hour) for either heating or cooling has been set as the minimum threshold for the definition of air-conditioning.
+The criterion of 15 W/m 2 is between 10% and 20% of the capacity of a typical heating or cooling system providing comfort temperatures to the full area of a building.
+Typically, the cooling needed for a building in climate zone 7 would be of the order of 100 W/m 2 to 120 W/m 2 and in climate zone 5, the heating would be of the order of 50 W/m 2 .
+With a heat pump air-conditioner, the input power rates for climate zone 7 for cooling would be 30 W/m 2 and for climate zone 5 for heating, 20 W/m 2 .
 Warmer climate zones have higher cooling needs and colder climate zones have higher heating needs.
+Typically, evaporative coolers would be under the 15 W/m 2 threshold.